There has been “not one historical incidence” where austerity policies

 have led a country to get out from under

-a heavy debt burden.
+heavy debt burden.

 Ashoka Mody, former IMF chief for mission to Ireland